Settlement Funding for Wrongful Death Cases

 - Pharmacy and other Class Action Cases

-- Truck Accident Cases
+- Truck Accident Lawsuit Loans

-- All other cases which fall under the Wrongful Death Statute in your State.
+- All other cases which fall under the Wrongful Death Statute in your state.

 How Do I Apply?

-Receiving settlement funding is easy and quick.
-An agent will immediately contact you after you fill out the submission form on this page.
 Within 24 hours of receiving paperwork from your attorney, Fair Rate Funding processes your cash advance.